 - Ask everyone to write down what they would like to say to your mother about her substance abuse and their concerns.
 Then, everyone can read what they’ve written aloud at the intervention.
 This will keep people from saying things they don’t really mean in the heat of the moment.

 - Always make sure you have a treatment program lined up for your mother’s care so that if she agrees to seek help, there won’t be any lag time in between.
 While you are consulting a treatment program, you can ask them questions about the intervention and treatment.
 Be prepared to discuss insurance and payment options.

 - If your mother does not agree to begin treatment, it is important to tell her what consequences this will bring on (you will no longer be able to loan her money for alcohol, you will no longer talk to her about her addiction, etc.), and make sure to follow through on what you say.

 Getting Her Help and Being Supportive

 If your mother does agree to seek help, now is the most important time to show her that you will support her in her recovery and be there with her every step of the way.
-According to the National Institute on Drug Abuse, “Involvement of a family member or significant other in an individual’s treatment program can strengthen and extend treatment benefits,” and showing your support for a loved one in recovery will actually make them more likely to enter and stay in treatment.
+Although ultimately, your mother’s recovery is up to her, your support can strengthen her and increase the benefits of her treatment program, as well as make her more likely to stay in treatment.

 - If your mother decides to seek inpatient care, call and visit her often to show you are still thinking about her even while she’s in treatment.

-- It will also help your mother––and you––if you choose to seek your own treatment, especially if you are carrying hurt feelings or resentments about her drinking.
-You can achieve this through one-on-one therapy or attending a support group for the family members of alcoholics like Al-Anon or Alateen, fellowships that guide family members through their 12-step process and offer help and support to those who have been affected by a loved one’s alcoholism.
+- It will also help your mother––and you––if you choose to seek your treatment, especially if you are carrying hurt feelings or resentments about her drinking.
+You can achieve this through one-on-one therapy or attending a support groupfor the family members of alcoholics like Al-Anon or Alateen, fellowships that guide family members through their 12-step process and offer help and support to those who have been affected by a loved one’s alcoholism.